esrille/ibus-hiragana/docs_md/en/install.md

 Please restart your computer to apply the changes before proceeding to the next section.

-## Add the Hiragana IME to the input sources {: #input-source}
+## Add Hiragana IME to the input sources {: #input-source}

-Next, we will add the Hiragana IME to the input sources.
+Next, we will add Hiragana IME to the input sources.
 We call keyboard layouts and input methods collectively as **Input Sources** on GNOME.
 The setup process varies depending on your desktop environment.